quiqr/quiqr-desktop/README.md

 ## About

-Quiqr is a hackable, open source, cross platform, Hugo specialized, offline desktop CMS application with build in Git functionality for deploying static sites to any hosting server.
+Quiqr is a open source, cross platform, offline desktop CMS for Hugo with build in Git functionality for deploying static sites to any hosting server.
 Read all about it Quiqr at our [website](<https://quiqr.org>).